ecamp/ecamp-site/src/data/posts/alpha.en.md

 title: Alpha Version
 slug: alpha-version
 pubDate: 2022-10-08
-description: The first version to try out.
+description: The first version to try out is here.
 What can you expect from our alpha version?
 image: '~/assets/images/alpha-thumbnail.jpg'
 ---